 CISA and Partners Release OT Asset Inventory Guidance

-On August 13, 2025, CISA and several international partners released new guidance to help OT owners and operators create and maintain comprehensive OT asset inventories and taxonomies.
-This guidance aims to enhance the security of critical infrastructure sectors by providing deeper visibility into OT assets, reducing risk, and ensuring operational resilience.
+On August 13, 2025, CISA, in partnership with several U.S. and international agencies, released new guidance to help OT owners and operators create and maintain comprehensive OT asset inventories.
+This guidance aims to enhance the security of critical infrastructure by providing deeper visibility into OT assets and reducing risk.

 Show sources